Parksville Qualicum Beach Wildlife Management Area

-In Electoral Area F, the PQBWMA apples to properties adjacent to select reaches of the Englishman River and Morrison Creek as shown here.
+In Electoral Area F, the PQBWMA applies to properties adjacent to select reaches of the Englishman River and Morrison Creek as shown here.
 The Electoral Area F Official Community Plan designates the Watercourse Protection and Fish Habitat Protection Development Permit Areas which apply to all mapped and unmapped streams in Electoral Area F.

-A Development Permit may be required for any alteration of land, disturbance of soil, subdivision of land, or other development activities within 30 metres from the present natural boundary or, in the case of a ravine, 30 metres from the top of the ravine bank of any stream, wetland, or pond.
+A Development Permit may be required for any alteration of land, disturbance of soil, a subdivision of land, or other development activities within 30 metres from the present natural boundary or, in the case of a ravine, 30 metres from the top of the ravine bank of any stream, wetland, or pond.